Matthew Devonport, Registered Osteopath

 What is your treatment style?

 My treatment style is mainly structural and utilises massage, stretching, articulatory and joint manipulation techniques, but I also incorporate classical Osteopathy techniques for a gentler approach to treatment.
+I’m also trained in using medical acupuncture and sports taping techniques which can really help a lot of sports injuries.

 After my knee and shoulder problems I enjoy making a difference to patients who are suffering with the same or similar conditions.
+Since we came back to work after the first lockdown I’ve also been dispensing invaluable advice regarding ergonomic posture and believe that, especially for desk workers, dealing with those maintaining factors by educating patients is crucial to prevent further injuries.

 Tell us something about yourself